 - Expensive per pound compared to homemade raw

-- Frozen raw can be harder to find (depending on what state you live in)
+- Frozen raw is hard to find (depending on what state you live in)

-Be sure to check out the other raw food reviews too.
+Check out these other raw food reviews too.

-Have you tried Vital Essentials for your pet?
+Do you feed Vital Essentials to your pet?
 Leave a comment and let us know!